PRC Certificate of Good Standing: How to Request a Certificate of Good Standing

 Does the Certificate of Good Standing need to be apostilled?

 If the certificate will be used abroad, it generally needs to be apostilled by the Department of Foreign Affairs (DFA).
-The apostille certifies the authenticity of the document for international use under the Hague Apostille Convention.
-The Philippines became a member of the Hague Apostille Convention in 2019.
-The DFA apostille fee is approximately ₱100.
-You can have it apostilled at DFA main office or at DFA consular offices and satellite offices.
+The apostille certifies the authenticity of the document for international use under the Hague Apostille Convention, which the Philippines joined in 2019.
+The DFA authentication fee is ₱200 (regular) or ₱400 (expedited) per document.
+You can have it apostilled at the DFA Aseana main site or at any DFA Consular Office accepting authentication applications.

 Can I request the Certificate of Good Standing entirely online?